 George W Mallinckrodt KBE has been a Director of Schroders since 1977, having joined Schroders in 1954.
 He was Chairman of Schroders plc between 1984 and 1995.
 He was a Director of Siemens plc between 1989 and 1998 and until recently an adviser to Bain and Company and Chairman of the Council of the World Economic Forum.
 He was a Director of British Invisibles from 1995-98 and Foreign & Colonial Investment Trust 1992-98.
 He was also a Director of Allianz of America Inc in New York also an Adviser to McGraw Hill 1986-89.
 He was also a Director of the National Mutual Life Association of Australasia from 1987 to 1990.
 He is Vice President of the German-British Chamber of Industry & Commerce and President of the German YMCA.
 He is Trustee of Christian Responsibility in Public Affairs, and Christian Trustee of the Committee of The Interfaith Foundation.
 He is a Member of the Advisory Committee on Finance at St George's College, Windsor, the Institute of Business Ethics, the Lambeth Partnership, the British-North American Committee and the British Museum Development Trust Council.
 He is also Member of the Chancellor's Court of Benefactors, Oxford University, St. Antony's College Advisory Board, and has an Hon Doctorate of Civil Law Bishop's University, Quebec 1994.
 In recognition of his contribution towards the enhancement of Anglo-German relations, the German President awarded him the Cross of the Order of Merit of the Federal Republic of Germany in 1986 and the Officer's Cross of the same Order in 1990.
 He was awarded the Commander's Cross of the same Order in 2001.
 Her Majesty the Queen appointed him an honorary Knight Commander of the Most Excellent Order of the British Empire (KBE) in 1997.

-Tim Melville-Ross CBE is Chairman of DTZ Holdings plc, Investors in People UK, Bank Insinger de Beaufort NV and Manganese Bronze Holdings plc, the manufacturer of the London Taxi.
-He is also Deputy Chairman of Royal London Mutual Insurance Society, and a Director of Bovis Homes Group plc, Equity Trust SARL and Katalyst Ltd. He is Chairman of the Council of the University of Essex.
+Tim Melville-Ross CBE is Chair of the Higher Education Funding Council for England and the Homerton University NHS Trust.
+He has chaired a number of organisations in the private and public sectors including DTZ Holdings plc, Investors in People UK and Manganese Bronze Holdings plc, the manufacturer of the London Taxi.
 He was the Director General of The Institute of Directors from 1994 to 1999 and, before that, the Chief Executive of Nationwide Building Society.

 Kate Nealon serves as a Non-Executive Director at HBOS Plc, Cable & Wireless Plc and Shire Plc.
 Kate is a Senior Associate at the Judge Business School at Cambridge University involved with Executive Education with an emphasis on corporate governance and is also a member of the Advisory Board of the Centre for Business Research at Cambridge.
 Kate is a member of the International Advisory Board of Georgetown Law School, Washington, DC, as well as a founding member of the Georgetown Law School Center for Transnational Legal Studies, London.
 Kate serves on the Business and Planning Board of Westminster Cathedral.
 Previously Kate was Group Head of Legal and Compliance for Standard Chartered Bank and is a US qualified lawyer .